Branching processes with pairwise interactions: Introduction and main results

-Formally speaking, we study a continuous time and discrete state-space Markov chain, in which {\sl natural births} and {\sl natural deaths} both occur at rates proportional to current population size (as in the continuous time BGW process) but also we consider additional births and deaths events, due to cooperation and competition, that occur at rates proportional to the square of the population size.
-We call this family of processes as branching processes with pairwise interaction (or BPI-processes for short).
-More precisely, consider the parameters $c, d \geq 0, (b_{i}, i \geq 1)$ and $(\pi_{i}, i \geq 1) $ such that $b_{i}, \pi_{i} \geq 0 $, for $i\ge 1$, and
+Formally speaking, we study continuous-time and discrete state-space Markov chains, in which {\sl natural births} and {\sl natural deaths} both occur at rates proportional to current population size (as in the continuous-time BGW process) but also we consider additional birth and death events, due to cooperation and competition, that occur at rates proportional to the square of the population size.
+We call these Markov chains branching processes with pairwise interaction (or BPI-processes for short).
+More precisely, consider the parameters $c, d \geq 0, (b_{i})_{i \geq 1}$ and $(\pi_{i})_{i \geq 1} $ such that $b_{i}, \pi_{i} \geq 0 $, for $i\ge 1$, and